charanzrapeti/eslab-task2/docs/source/task_sheet.md

 - Well-structured and logically organized code.
 - Comprehensive comments explaining the purpose and logic of the code.
 - Quality of the report.
-- Test by uploading algorithms.py file in https://eslab.es.eti.uni-siegen.de/verify/2/.
-All the 60 tests should be passed if your code is without errors.
+- Test by uploading algorithms.py file in [solution verification](https://eslab.es.eti.uni-siegen.de/verify/2/).
+- All the 60 tests should pass for final submission.
+The provided sample code already pass 35 out of 60 tests.
-  Initially the code will show 35 passed out of 60 as you are returning the example schedule.
-But after implementation of the algorithms, if the functions return the right schedule, then you will see a message
-"Congrats!
-All tests passed successfully".
-- The total number of tests passes should be 60.
 ## References
 - [Introduction to Graph Theory](https://www.baeldung.com/csgraph-theory-intro#8-the-weighted-graph)
 - [Basic Components, Shortest path, Search algorithms, Minimum Spanning Tree](https://www.geeksforgeeks.org/transpose-graph/?ref=lbp)